Our Philosophical Approach

 In 1988, education reformer and teachers union leader Albert Shanker proposed the concept of a “charter school"— a school model which would allow teachers to experiment with innovative approaches and be empowered to draw on their expertise to create educational laboratories from which the traditional public schools would learn.

-As the Albemarle County Public Schools charter schools, Community Middle and Murray design and pilot evidence-based approaches to student-centered learning for possible scale to other ACPS secondary programs.
-In 2017, we became one of twenty schools in the country to partner with MIT to develop open educational resources to help schools implement maker learning.
-In July 2018, Murray became the first public school in Virginia and one of the first in the country to join the Mastery Transcript Consortium.
+As an Albemarle County Public Schools charter school, Community Lab School designs and pilots evidence-based approaches to student-centered learning for possible scale to other ACPS secondary programs.
+CLS is an International Baccalaureate World School, offering the Diploma Programme in grades 11-12.
+In 2017, CLS became one of twenty schools in the country to partner with MIT to develop open educational resources to help schools implement maker learning.
+In July 2018, CLS became the first public school in Virginia and one of the first in the country to join the Mastery Transcript Consortium.
+CLS has also been highlighted in several national publications and books since 2017; a few samples:

 Code of Virginia § 22.1-212.5